KarmaLaBelle/KaiBanchoo-Web/readme.md

 ## KaiBanchoo!web

+A framework I am creating for fun and educational purposes, thus the reason I picked the license.
+(IMO play osu! on the real servers as it was intended.)

 - [x] Login
 - [ ] Registration (Fairly easy to do, just md5 the password and login.)
 - [x] User ban